Tuesday, June 25, 2024

 Another possibility is carbon sequestration in fertilized wetlands, but the strong greenhouse gas methane will be produced as a byproduct.
 Combining direct physical temperature control with carbon sequestration, however, would unlock access to a simple wetlands strategy for regaining carbon balance.
 Carbon sequestration in wetlands is how the non-marine fossil carbon got into the ground in the first place, and it will be readily available to us as peat fuel if we need it again some day, for example, to reverse a temperature undershoot by burning some fossil fuel again.

-Every crisis is an opportunity, and the opportunity in this one is to build a system of global climate control that in the future will protect us not only from climate disasters of our own making, but also from natural climate-impacting ones like volcanic explosions, long statistical pauses in volcanic explosions, and changes in solar radiance (How could solar radiance change?
-Round up the usual sunspots).
-For probably the first time in history, humans are now collectively powerful enough to control the global climate.
-This is in large part due to our presently great numbers, so population increase isn’t all bad; people not only consume resources, but they can also do work.
+Every crisis is an opportunity, and the opportunity in this one is to build a system of global climate control that in the future will protect us not only from climate disasters of our own making, but also from natural climate-impacting ones like volcanic explosions, long statistical pauses in volcanic explosions, and changes in solar radiance.
+For the first time in history, humans are now collectively powerful enough to control the global climate.
+This is in large part due to our presently great numbers, so population increase isn’t all bad; people not only consume resources, but they can also do work, and there is now less than one cubic kilometre of air per person (average tropopause altitude of 11 km x 0.51 Giga-square kilometres / 8.2 Giga-persons @y2025 / 0.75 fraction of air mass in the troposphere = 0.91).
+Consider this your environment stewardship air allotment.
+In terms of weight of air per person, the same weight as water would fill a cube standing 86 meters tall, slightly less than the height of the Peace Tower (92 m) or the Statue of Liberty (93 m).

 As to the pollution aspects, nobody lives in the high troposphere, and acid rain from the amount of sulfuric acid needed for climate control will be diluted over large areas and need not be net-harmful.
 You can be poisoned by too much vitamin D, but that does not mean that nobody should have any vitamin D. This type of situation is called "hormesis," and it is quite common.

-11-18-2024: A search should be undertaken for natural Coulombic hoists or aeolian hoists already in existence that could be modified for climate control.
-Electric levitation is already implicated in greatly extending how far Saharan dust travels before settling out (see previous link).
+A search should be undertaken for natural Coulombic hoists or aeolian hoists already in existence that could be modified for climate control.
+Electric levitation is already implicated in greatly extending how far Saharan dust travels before settling out [5].

-I have a BSc in Engineering Chemistry, 1977, from Queen’s University, Ontario.
+I have a BSc in Engineering Chemistry [environmental emphasis], 1977, from Queen’s University, Ontario.

 No comments: